 - Results: Stress, Burnout, Crisis Management, Always putting out fires

 The quadrant 1 activities are called “crises” or “problems”.
 These are urgent as they must be done now.
-And they are important because they have some significant goals attached to them.
+And they are essential because they have some significant goals attached to them.
 It deals with results that require immediate attention and action.
 Focusing on quadrant 1 leads to the consumption of emotions.
 These activities get bigger with time and they begin to dominate you.
 Your life gets filled with tasks that are urgent and important.
 This leaves no room for creative thinking.

 2. Quadrant 3: Urgent but not important